Tanz0rz/haxe-fmod/extension/functions.md

 ## system_attachfilesystem
 <!-- System::attachFileSystem -->
 Cannot be bound.
 A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
-StudioSystem.loadBankFile and loadBankMemory are the bank paths, and CoreSound.create and CoreSound.fromPcm are the sound paths.
+StudioSystem.loadBankFile and loadBankMemory are the bank paths, and Sound.create and Sound.fromPcm are the sound paths.

 ## system_close
 <!-- System::close -->